tsiangsun/minimal-mistakes/_posts/2016-11-2-Amber-setup-prmtop-inpdrd.md

 ## To generate .prmtop and .inpcrd input files for Amber MD program sander, follow the steps in below:

-Take the example of () PCBM_DMA as solute and cholorobenzene as solvent.
+Take the example of PCBM_DMA (residue name: PCB) as solute and Chlorobenzene (residue name: CBZ) as solvent.
 We need

 ### (1) Single molecular structure